mihaidusmanu/d2-net/README.md

 conda install h5py imageio imagesize matplotlib numpy scipy tqdm
 ```

-Due to a [bug](https://github.com/pytorch/pytorch/issues/15054) in a recent version of CUDNN, the runtime is severely
+Due to a [bug](https://github.com/pytorch/pytorch/issues/15054) in a recent version of cuDNN, the runtime is severely
 affected on CUDA 9+.
 Thus, for the moment, we suggest sticking to CUDA 8 (or compiling PyTorch from sources with the
-latest CUDNN version).
+latest cuDNN version).

 ## Downloading the models